Call us

 5. Blockages and Sludge Build Up

 Over time, wear and tear occurs in pipework, especially in hard water areas.
 Central heating systems also create sludge that can circulate through your pipes.
 In both these cases, solid particulates will start circulating your system, causing noisy pipes.
-The sounds you’ll hear will likely be a clinking or rattling; imagine grit hitting the side of metal.
+The sounds you’ll hear will likely be a clinking, rattling, or even a gurgling noise; imagine grit hitting the side of metal.

 This is the only problem on this list that we suggest you as a homeowner do nothing about.
 Instead, call out a plumber to solve this issue for you.
 It is highly recommended you do not attempt to drain pipes yourself.
 Check out our service on boiler repairs in London in more detail.